mrbinky3000/responsive_carousel/README.md

         },

 ####arrowLeft  (string)
 A css selector representing the left arrow.
-Hint:  you can make this a specific anchor tag, or have several elements on a page that scroll the carousel to the left.
+NOTE: This should be a span or other element instead of an anchor tag.
+Our responsiveCarousel script lets you hold down the arrow buttons for continuous scrolling.
+If the arrows are anchor tags, Android devices will prompt you to save the target URL for the anchor.
+It's impossible to turn this "feature" off.
+Don't make the arrows anchors or buttons.
+I recommend div or span elements. the script will attach the correct event listeners.
+You just need to add css so when the mouse hovers over your arrow element, it gets the same pointer as an anchor tag.

+Your arrow tags can be ANYWHERE on the page.
+They do not need to be child elements.
+You can also set your select in such a way that you can have multiple buttons that control the slider.

 ####arrowRight (string)
-A css selector representing the right arrow.
+See above.

 ####target (string)
 A css selector representing the actual DOM element that will slide behind the masking dom element.
-Usually an unordered list containing list elements.
-This must be a child element of the carousel.
+Usually this is an unordered list containing list elements.
+Do not give CSS borders, margin, or padding to the target.

 ####mask (string)
 A css selector representing the immediate parent of the the target element.
 This element is set to overflow hidden and helps us give the illusion of a horizontal scroll.
-This must be a child element of the carousel.
+Do not give the mask CSS borders, margins or padding.

 ####unitElement  (string)
 A css selector representing the child elements of target.
 Usually, these are list elements.
-CSS NOTE: Do not apply border, margin, or padding to these elements.
+Do not apply border, margin, or padding to these elements.
+If you need spacing, add div's inside the unitElement and apply borders, padding, and margins to the div.

 ####unitWidth  (string)
-__You're going to want to set this to 'compute' on responsive sites.__   The default, 'inherit', inherits the width from your current CSS and is best suited for static sites. 'compute' relies on the responsiveUnitSize function below to provide the number of units to show in the carousel at a particular width.
+__You're going to want to set this to 'compute' on responsive sites.__   'compute' relies on the responsiveUnitSize function below to provide the number of units to show in the carousel at a particular width.
 [See example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html) for details.

+The default, 'inherit', inherits the width from your current CSS and is best suited for static, non-responsive sites.

+There is a new option added in 1.5, 'individual'.
+This lets you have list elements of different (read: non-uniform) widths.
+I created this so that I could have a horizontally scrolling navigation menu like some native mobile apps do.
+See example 5 ([Example 5](http://matthewtoledo.com/creations/responsive-carousel/example/example-5.html)

 ####responsiveUnitSize  (function)
-A callback function that returns an integer representing the number of unitElements that should be visible in the carousel  at one time.
+This is only used if your unitWidth is set to 'compute'.
+It is a callback function that should return an integer representing the number of unitElements that should be visible in the carousel  at one time.
 See the examples ([Example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html), [Example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html)) for more details.
+Here is an example of usage below.

+    var winW;

+    $(window).on('resize',function(){
+        winW = $(window).width();
+    });

+   $elem.responsiveCarousel({
+        infinite:       false,
+        target:         '.slider-target',
+        unitElement:    '.slider-target > li',
+        mask:           '.slider-mask',
+        arrowLeft:      '.arrow-left',
+        arrowRight:     '.arrow-right',
+        unitWidth:      'compute',

+        dragEvents: Modernizr.touch,
+        responsiveUnitSize: function () {
+            var i = 4;
+            if ( winW < 800 ) { i = 3; }
+            if ( winW < 600 ) { i = 2; }
+            if ( winW < 400 ) { i = 1; }
+            return i;
+        }
+    });

 ####onRedraw  (function)
 A callback function that is implemented whenever the page is done resizing.
 Can be called manually to.
 See examples. ([Example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html), [Example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html))

+####ondragstart (function)
+A callback function that is fired when dragging starts.

+####ondragend (function)
+A callback function that is fired when dragging ends.

 ####dragEvents (boolean)
 true enables touch & mouse drag events.  false turns them off.
 Hint:  Modernizr.touch returns true/false.